egc112/OpenWRT-egc-add-on/wireguard-watchdog/readme.md

 5. The script can take two parameters, the first the ping time in seconds default is 30, the second the ip address used for pinging,
    default is 8.8.8.8
    Use a ping time between 10 and 60 seconds, do not set ping time lower than 10 or you run the risk of being banned from the server you are pinging to
-   As IP address you want to use for pinging (default 8.8.8.8) you can set an address which resolves to multiple IP addresses, under DHCP and DNS > Hostnames (/etc/config/dhcp, config domain) add:
+   Instead of an IP address you use for pinging (default 8.8.8.8) you can also set a host-name which resolves to multiple IP addresses:
+   under DHCP and DNS > Hostnames (/etc/config/dhcp, config domain) add:
    `ping-host 8.8.8.8`
    `ping-host 9.9.9.9`